10up/gutenberg-best-practices/training/Block-Based-Themes/13-interactivity-api.md

 - Computed state (`get` properties) automatically updates when dependencies change.
 - Accessibility is not optional: ARIA attributes, keyboard support, screen reader testing.
 - Use `do_blocks()` when outputting block markup from PHP to ensure style variations are applied.

-## Ship it checkpoint

-- The block uses a view module with store state/actions (no console errors)
-- Accessibility: popover labeling, `aria-expanded`, keyboard navigation all work
-- State rules enforced (null initial, range 1–10, clear resets to null)

 ## Further reading